zhangwei983/icrc1-ledger/README.md

 # icrc1-ledger
-This is an icrc1 ledger implementation decoupled from https://github.com/dfinity/ic.
+This is an icrc1 ledger implementation decoupled from https://github.com/dfinity/ic, based on changeset [9c006a50d364edf1403ef50b24c3be39dba8a5f6](https://github.com/dfinity/ic/releases/tag/release-2024-06-19_23-01-cycle-hotfix).

 ## Dependencies